What are obsessions?

 - pulling at hair or picking at skin.

 Obsessions and compulsions that don’t get in the way of your child’s or family’s life aren’t usually anything to worry about.
-But if the obsessions and compulsions are getting in the way of your child’s and family’s life, it’s a good idea to talk with your GP.

 When obsessions and compulsions become obsessive compulsive disorder (OCD)